netbox-community/netbox-plugin-tutorial/tutorial/step09-rest-api.md

         )
 ```

-It's worth discussing each of the fields we've named above. `id` is the model's primary key; it should always be included with every model, as it provides a guaranteed method of uniquely identifying objects.
+It's worth discussing each of the fields we've named above. `id` is the model's primary key; it should always be included with every serializer, as it provides a guaranteed method of uniquely identifying objects.
 The `display` field is built into `NetBoxModelSerializer`: It is a read-only field which returns a string representation of the object.
 This is useful for populating form field dropdowns, for instance.

-The `name`, `default_action`, and `comments` fields are declared on the `AccessList` model. `tags` provides access to the object's tag manager, and `custom_fields` provides access to its custom field data; both of these are provided by `NetBoxModelSerializer`.
+The `name`, `default_action`, and `comments` fields are declared on the `AccessList` model. `tags` provides access to the object's tag manager, and `custom_fields` includes its custom field data; both of these are provided by `NetBoxModelSerializer`.
 Finally, the `created` and `last_updated` are read-only fields built into `NetBoxModel`.

-Our serializer will introspect the model to generate the necessary fields automatically, however there's one field that we need to add manually.
+Our serializer will inspect the model to generate the necessary fields automatically, however there's one field that we need to add manually.
 Every serializer should include a read-only `url` field which contains the URL where the object can be reached; think of it as similar to a model's `get_absolute_url()` method.
 To add this, we'll use DRF's `HyperlinkedIdentityField`.
 Add it above the `Meta` child class:

 ```python
 class AccessListSerializer(NetBoxModelSerializer):